 - Once cooled to room temperature, remove the charred skin and roughly chop the eggplants.
 Set aside.

-- In the meantime, saute the diced onions in olive oil in a large skillet over medium-low heat for 20 minutes until the onions are caramelized and golden.
+- In the meantime, saute the diced shallots in olive oil in a large skillet over medium-low heat for 10 minutes or until they are lightly golden.

-- Add garlic, salt, pepper, and turmeric and saute for an additional 5 minutes.
+- Add garlic, salt, pepper, and turmeric, and saute for an additional 2 minutes.

 - Add the chopped eggplants and tomatoes, stir, cover, and cook for 15-20 minutes over low heat.